Dynamics-Informed Reservoir Computing with Visibility Graphs: INTRODUCTION

 Reservoir computing has become a popular form of machine learning for applications such as time series forecasting \cite{Carroll.2019, Zhang.2021, Yadav.2024}.
 In contrast to deep neural networks, where the network structure is set up in layers, the reservoir has a random structure that generates a high-dimensional latent representation of the inputs \cite{Nakajima.2021, Tanaka.2019}.
 An input layer distributes the input across the reservoir, and a readout layer is trained to map the reservoir dynamics to the target dynamics.
 Since the weights of the readout layer are the only ones that are adjusted during the training phase, reservoir computers (RC) are associated with low computational effort compared to deep learning approaches.
 RCs are efficient in scenarios involving smaller datasets compared to data-hungry deep learning models \cite{Nishioka.2024, Yadav.2024}.
 At the same time, RCs generalize well since their performance relies on the fixed dynamic properties of the reservoir to capture temporal patterns in the data \cite{Ma.2023, Yan.2024}.
 Therefore, RCs are well-suited to process sequential data, such as time series.

-Currently, the structure of RC based on echo state networks (ESN) \cite{Jaeger.2001} is mostly defined at random \cite{Nakajima.2021, Tanaka.2019}, classically as Erd\H{o}s-R\'enyi (ER) graphs, with no formalized or structured approach to guide the setup.
-Lack of understanding of specific structure-function relationships \cite{Yadav.2025} hinders the development of a unified approach to defining an optimal structure for a given task.
+Currently, the structure of RC based on echo state networks (ESN) \cite{Jaeger.2001} is mostly defined at random \cite{Nakajima.2021, Tanaka.2019}, classically as Erd\H{o}s-R\'enyi (ER) graphs, with no formalized or structured approach to guide the setup \cite{Dale.2019}.
+Several works study the impact of specific topological properties on RC performance.
+For example, Dale et al \cite{Dale.2019}examine the effect of reservoir connectivity on its performance by adding random connections to regular structures such as lattices and rings.
+The authors find that reservoir performance increases with a small percentage of additional edges.
+Dale et al \cite{Dale.2021} find that smaller networks with more complex connectivity structure can perform as well as larger networks with simpler structure, underlining the importance of topology over pure reservoir size.
+Rather et al\cite{Rathor.2025} show that symmetry or lack thereof is an important factor in reservoir performance.
+Despite these efforts, specific structure-function relationships remain poorly understood \cite{Yadav.2025}, which hinders the development of a unified approach to defining an optimal structure for a given task.
 The reservoir computer will therefore often be unnecessarily large.
 Several methods are being studied to develop a deterministic way of finding an `optimal' reservoir.
 For example, Yadav et al. generate task-optimized minimal reservoir structures through a performance-driven network evolution scheme \cite{Yadav.2025}.
 Several hybrid approaches that combine knowledge-based models with reservoir computers exist \cite{Pathak.2018, Shannon.2025}.
 For example, Köster et al. propose a data-informed-reservoir computing (DIRC) approach that combines a knowledge-based sparse identification of nonlinear dynamics (SINDy) \cite{Brunton.2016} model with a reservoir computer to increase the forecasting horizon and reduce the cost of hyperparameter tuning \cite{Koster.2023}.